FAST-LB/pyGCodeDecode/README.md

 ## What is this repository for?

-This python package is used to generate time dependent boundary conditions from a .gcode file, needed in additive manufacturing simulations such as Fused Filament Fabrication.
-This package reads the trajectory as well as some relevant constantly changing printing settings.
-The output describes the nozzle position and velocity at every point in time.
-Notably, this method does try to simulate the real printer movements at a higher accuracy.
+This package reads the target trajectory and commands for changing firmware settings from a GCode file.
+Furthermore it simulates a motion planner with acceleration and jerk / junction control.
+The simulation result describes the nozzle and extrusion axis position and velocity at every point in time.
+Notably, this method does try to simulate the real printer movements at a higher accuracy than assuming constant velocity.
 This is achieved by replicating grbl and derivative firmwares specific movement planner solutions, such as Junction Deviation as an interpretation for Jerk.
+This python package can be used to generate time dependent boundary conditions from a GCode file, needed in additive manufacturing simulations such as Fused Filament Fabrication.
+With implemented 3D plotting functions, it also can be useful as a GCode analyzer tool, to visualize local velocities to gain better process understanding.

+The package is highly modularized to enable quick modification and extension of all features.

 PyGCodeDecode is currently used in: